Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

-Let us start then in the formula above by $r=m+d$.
-We have that
+Let us start then with formula \eqref{sicigiasimple} by degree $m+d$.
+We have

 We could argue that the $x_1,\ldots,x_n$ form a regular sequence in order to obtain an expression for their ``coefficients'' in terms of other polynomials.
-However, we will be apparently much stricter and directly assume that all of them vanish.
+Nevertheless, as we did in the proof of the previous Proposition, we will make some assumptions to simplify our calculations.
+Namely, we will assume that every sum $a_{m+d-1}+\sum_jw_j\bb_{m+d-1}^j+w_0 \bb_{m+d-1}^i$ vanishes.
 Moreover, we will also assume that all of the $\bb_{m+d-1}^i$ are equal.
-All these assumptions, and the subsequent ones, can be thought of altering the result of the proof as a stone alters a pond when thrown to it.
-However, it does not actually matters; if we started doing things in full generality, in the end we could note that not so much information is needed, so we could assume exactly the same restrictions, as the pond turns quieter again.
+However, as we will explain and see alongside the proof, all these suppositions and the subsequent ones will not prevent us from proving the theorem.